m9n8b7/machine-learning/README.md

 * [Setup](#setup)

 ## General info
-This project are two simple regressions:Linear regression and polynomial regression.
+This pro
-It predicts the price per square meter based on the size of the flat.
+It provides for the price of a flat based on: location, size, number of rooms, floor.ject is mulitiply regression.

 ## Technologies
 Project is created with: